bell-kevin/classicCarModelsDatabase/README.md

 # classicModelsDatabase

 We'll be joining a series of database tables.
-Database of company selling scale models of vehicles
+Database of company selling scale models of vehicles, planes, truck, motorcycles, etc.

 From this video: https://piped.tokhmi.xyz/watch?v=CaRaYQiCCE0